Download free PDF

 • Scania

-• Tata Motors
+• Tata Motors Limited

 • The market leaders who dominate electric commercial vehicles (ECV) markets successfully leverage multiple development opportunities through building new partnerships and making acquisitions as well as developing innovative products and expanding research and development spending.

 • The strategic initiatives help manufacturers deliver electric vehicles equipped with modern features and advanced technologies to become more efficient and cost-effective and environmentally friendly.
-Manufacturers who team up with industry leaders obtain stronger global electric commercial vehicle market reach and better resources while improving product traits which enhances their business performance in the electric vehicle market.
+Manufacturers who team up with industry leaders obtain stronger global electric commercial vehicle market reach and better resources while improving product traits which enhance their business performance in the electric vehicle market.

 • Large corporations continue to maintain their market leadership by strongly increasing their research and development (R&D) activities.
-By focusing on innovation, companies achieve better battery performance and extended driving ranges and better charging capabilities which drives industrial growth for electrical commercial vehicles across different usage areas.
+By focusing on innovation, companies achieve better battery performance and extended driving ranges and better charging capabilities which drive industrial growth for electrical commercial vehicles across different usage areas.

 • The product range of companies extends to offer multiple electric commercial vehicles spanning from delivery vans to heavy-duty trucks and buses to support varied customer requirements.
 The manufacture of diverse electric commercial vehicles helps manufacturers fulfill upcoming environmental regulations and meet increasing consumer needs while developing sustainable transportation systems worldwide.